 - Touching a Bible verse hyperlink in the Devotions window opens a corresponding Bible place in the active Bible window.

-- Long touch on the devotion day info button allows assigning a start date to a current
+- Double-tap on the devotion day info button allows assigning a start date to a current

 Note: A default start day is January 1st.